 The choice between using professional tools or using mass-market platforms become often a trade-off between ease of use and creativity.
 Now, if we look at the amount of content that is generated on the web we have to acknowledge that most users are choosing to create web content on platforms, they are choosing great experience over freedom and creativity, and this situation does not look that it will change in the future.

 Why are platforms winning?
 Apart from the advantages described above, platforms also have other intrinsic advantages, they can leverage network effects.
 Network effects make competing with platforms very difficult.
 We agree with this Techcrunch article "In the arms race of technologies and consumer attention, platform companies have mechanized weaponry and the open web is still armed with bow and arrow."

 Also, platforms keep adding new exciting functionality to their offering.
 To stay relevant, software tools/frameworks need to add equivalent functionality, and as they add new functionality, they sometimes make tools and frameworks more complex and more difficult to use, increasing the barrier of entry and reducing even further the number of people that are able to use those software tools.
 This state of things is a bit disappointing, the web that Sir Tim Berners Lee created was for everyone, but it looks that only a shrinking niche of very skilled people can create new innovative web experiences.

 At Nitoku we are not happy with this state of things, we want to change it, we want to bring more freedom and innovation to the web for everyone.
-We believe that this can only be achieved by a platform, a platform that leverage network effects and therefore will be able to compete with other mass-market platforms, but also a platform that is fundamentally different to current mass-market platforms, a platform that don't strictly define what you can create, a platform that foster freedom and creativity.
+We believe that this can only be achieved by a platform, a platform that leverage network effects and therefore will be able to compete with other mass-market platforms, but also a platform that is fundamentally different from current mass-market platforms, a platform that don't strictly define what you can create, a platform that foster freedom and creativity.